redhat-performance/satperf/README.md

 # Satperf

-This project was started to run performance tests on Redhat Satelitte. satperf needs to be run from Satelitte server.
+This project was started to run performance tests on Redhat Satellite. satperf needs to be run from Satellite server.
 It does the following activities:

-  - Satelitte installation
+  - Satellite installation
-  - uploads manigfest, updates repo
+  - uploads manifest, updates repo
   - concurrently syncs multiple Repositories from Repo Server
   - creates lifecycle environments
   - creates capsules